Explaining Evidence In a Georgia DUI Case:

 As for efficacy, the most important role played by your Atlanta DUI Lawyer is to evaluate the chance of conviction based on the evidence in the case.
 With our extensive experience, we are able to predict the chance of conviction and the probability of getting a case reduced to reckless driving.
 Nothing is more important in a person's case then being able to predict a possible outcome.
 However, no prediction is possible until the evidence in the case is reviewed.
 That is why we never offer predictions as to what will happen in a case until we have thoroughly reviewed it.

 Such predictions, through the evaluation of evidence, help your Atlanta DUI Attorney steer his negotiations with the prosecutor or decide to have a trial by jury.
 Also, at trial understanding the complexities of the evidence helps your attorney make the best presentation to a jury.
 No attorney can be affective in his job without understanding how to evaluate and present evidence.

 We Are Here to Help if You Are Charged With DUI In Georgia:

 We are exclusively dedicated to DUI Defense and the related offenses to DUI.
 We are the top-rated and most reviewed DUI Defense firm in Georgia.
-Richard Lawson is a former DUI Prosecutor with nearly 20 years experience defending people accused of DUI in Atlanta, Metro-Atlanta, and throughout North Georgia.
+Richard Lawson is a former DUI Prosecutor with more than 20 years experience defending people accused of DUI in Atlanta, Metro-Atlanta, and throughout North Georgia.
 His reviews can be found on Avvo.
-If charged with DUI, you only have 10 days to file an appeal of your automatic license suspension.
+If charged with DUI, you only have 30 days to file an appeal of your automatic license suspension.
 Call now, your case will not defend itself.